 Ultimately, in spite of everything the showrunners did with Kuvira, I feel slightly disappointed with how she was ultimately handled.
 I understand that she was written as a foil to Korra, as a way for Korra to reconcile all the various aspects of herself.
 But at the same time, I feel like the deck was stacked against Kuvira from day one.
 She had legitimate objections to the way the world was run, struggled long and hard to do what she thought was right, even if she made many mistakes…only it didn’t matter, since all her beliefs were the result of childhood trauma and therefore invalid.
 Seeing the season end with Kuvira surrendering herself into UR custody, Prince Wu regaining the throne with a plan to dissolve the Earth Kingdom into a commonwealth of independent states (which, looking at the histories of post-imperial China, Austria-Hungary, and the Soviet Union, suggests a future of internecine wars, outbursts of ethnic hatred, and another Kuvira popping up thirty years down the line) just seems like the worst possible ending for Kuvira.
 I kind of wish the conflict with the United Republic had been the Earth Empire’s “Miracle on the Vistula” moment that halted its expansion, and that Kuvira had stayed in power, humbled by her overreach but still determined to drive her nation into the future.
 Who knows what she would have built.

 With the end of The Legend of Korra, the Avatar universe has pretty much ended.
 There are going to be some comics in the future, but there’s no word on whether anything will be done with Kuvira or the former Earth Empire.
-For myself, I find myself thinking that I’d like to try something with a character like Kuvira, a woman who becomes a modernizing autocrat, maybe even an outright totalitarian, outside the limitations of an young adult’s action-adventure television series.
+I find myself thinking that I’d like to try something with a character like Kuvira, a woman who becomes a modernizing autocrat, maybe even an outright totalitarian, outside the limitations of an young adult’s action-adventure television series.
 It seems the restrictions of Korra always brought Kuvira down.
 If she was freed of them, if some work gave her the space to become herself, she could become quite remarkable indeed.

-(11/25/26 Edit: Take a little gander over here for my own take on Kuvira’s lost years.)
+(Edit 11/25/16: Take a little gander over here for my own take on Kuvira’s lost years.)